Gotham Knights promises to take you to a "dynamic and interactive" open-world Gotham City later this year.

 - What is it?
 A new Batman game starring Batgirl, Robin, Nightwing and Red Hood

 - What can I play it on?
-PS5, PS4, Xbox Series X/S, Xbox One and PC
+PS5, PS4, and PC

 Gotham Knights release date

-Gotham Knights was officially announced during DC FanDome on August 22, 2020.
-A release date was then slated for sometime in 2021, however, Warner Bros. announced in March 2021 that the game was being delayed until 2022.
+Officially announced during DC FanDome on August 22, 2020, Gotham Knights was initially set to release sometime in 2021, however, Warner Bros. announced in March 2021 that the game was delayed until 2022.
+Now, we know more specifically that's October 25 2022.

-"We are giving the game more time to deliver the best possible experience for players," the statement reads.
+"We are giving the game more time to deliver the best possible experience for players," Warner Bros. stated in its delay announcement.
 "Thank you to our amazing fans for your tremendous support of Gotham Knights.
 We look forward to showcasing more of the game in the coming months."

 Gotham Knights trailers

-At the same DC FanDome event, Warner Bros. then premiered the first pre-alpha gameplay of Gotham Knights, showing Batgirl and Robin joining forces to take on Mr. Freeze during one of several villain encounters.
+In addition to a world premiere trailer, Warner Bros. premiered the first pre-alpha gameplay of Gotham Knights during DC FanDome 2020, showing Batgirl and Robin joining forces to take on Mr. Freeze during one of several villain encounters.
 Creative director Patrick Redding narrates the footage, stating that the Mr. Freeze storyline takes place about "a dozen or so hours" into Batgirl's character progression.

 Renee Montoya is heard speaking via radio to Batgirl, seemingly confirming that the GCPD detective is working with the group in some capacity.
 Alfred Pennyworth - Bruce Wayne's butler and guardian - is featured over comms too.